How Asamoah Gyan Was Left With GH₵ 9000 in Bank Account After Buying Over 30 Cars

 Source: Getty Images

-Gyan was left with GHS 9000 in bank account
+Gyan was left with GH₵9,000 in account

-Displaying Turkish bank statements from his time at Kayserispor, MyNewsGh.com reported that Gyan insisted the figure was accurate while simultaneously accusing the club of withholding unpaid wages.
+Displaying Turkish bank statements from his time at Kayserispor, MyNewsGh.com reported that Gyan insisted that the figure was accurate while simultaneously accusing the club of withholding unpaid wages.

 Outside football, Gyan’s life has been marked by an array of ambitious ventures.

-He has dabbled in politics, attempted to launch his own airline—Baby Jet Airlines—delved into boxing promotion, pursued music projects, and founded the Asamoah Gyan Foundation, which supports vulnerable individuals across Ghana.
+He has dabbled in politics, attempted to launch his own airline, Baby Jet Airlines, delved into boxing promotion, pursued music projects, and founded the Asamoah Gyan Foundation, which supports vulnerable individuals across Ghana.

-Recently quoted by Marca, he expressed his renewed commitment to serving the nation without political ties, emphasising his desire to help Ghanaian youth through humanitarian efforts.
+He also expressed his renewed commitment to serving the nation without political ties, emphasising his desire to help Ghanaian youth through humanitarian efforts.

 Gyan has also invested heavily in property, owning apartment blocks rented to individuals and businesses.